pemistahl/lingua/README.md

 ## 7. <a name="library-build"></a> How to build? <sup>[Top ▲](#table-of-contents)</sup>

-*Lingua* uses Maven to build.
-A switch to Gradle is planned for the future.
+*Lingua* uses Gradle to build.

 ```
 git clone https://github.com/pemistahl/lingua.git
 cd lingua
-mvn install
+./gradlew build
 ```
-Maven's `package` phase is able to generate two jar files in the `target` directory:
+Several jar archives can be created from the project.
-1. `mvn package` creates `lingua-0.4.0.jar` that contains the compiled sources only.
+1. `./gradlew jar` assembles `lingua-0.4.0.jar` containing the compiled sources only.
-2. `mvn package -P with-dependencies` creates `lingua-0.4.0-with-dependencies.jar` that additionally contains all dependencies needed to use the library.
+2. `./gradlew sourcesJar` assembles `lingua-0.4.0-sources.jar` containing the plain source code.
+3. `./gradlew jarWithDependencies` assembles `lingua-0.4.0-with-dependencies.jar` containing the compiled sources and all external dependencies needed at runtime.
 This jar file can be included in projects without dependency management systems.
 You should be able to use it in your Android project as well by putting it in your project's `lib` folder.
 This jar file can also be used to run *Lingua* in standalone mode (see below).

 ## 8. <a name="library-use"></a> How to use? <sup>[Top ▲](#table-of-contents)</sup>
 *Lingua* can be used programmatically in your own code or in standalone mode.